true-while/fruit-detector/README.md

     ![local website](/Docs/fruits-sm.png)

-1. Finlay if the classification is completed successfully the boundaries will be created on the image and analyzed images will be uploaded to the storage account you set up above.
+1. Finlay if the detection completed successfully the boundaries will be created on the image and analyzed images will be uploaded to the storage account you set up above.

     ![analyzed](/Docs/analyzed-group.png)